lkmcl37/Chinese-IRSystem/README.md

 # Result Display
 The search results are displayed as follows:

-     Doc ID, TF/IDF score of the keyword in this document
+     Document ID, TF/IDF score of the keyword in this document

 For example: